vanhoof/jiracli-mcp/README.md

 - *"Show me sprint velocity and completion rates"*

 ### 📊 Multi-Project Analytics
-- *"What are the latest NSTL issues?"*
+- *"What are the latest EXAMPLE issues?"*
 - *"Get the 10 most recent issues from PROJECT2"*
 - *"Search for authentication issues across all projects"*
 - *"Find experts for networking components in PROJ3"*